mathigon/textbooks/content/transformations/content.md

 the very foundations of our universe, and can even explain the most fundamental laws of physics.

-While symmetry is a very intuitive concept, describing it mathematically is more difficult than you might think.
-To start with, we have to learn about _transformations_.
+_{button.next-step} Continue_

 ---

-## Transformations

 > id: transformations
 > goals: t1 t2 t3
-> section: transformations

-A [__transformation__](gloss:transformation) is a specific set of rules that convert one geometric figure into another one.
+While symmetry is a very intuitive concept, describing it mathematically is more difficult than you might think.
+First, we have to learn about [__transformations__](gloss:transformation), which are ways to convert one geometric figure into another one.
 Here are a few examples:

 ::: column.r(width=200)
-    .animation
+    .animation#star
       include svg/transform-1.svg
       x-play-btn
 ::: column.r(width=200)